Saudi case against Twitter user may have its roots in US

 “A shift happened after MBS felt immune that he’s not going to be punished for Khashoggi’s murder and the other human rights violations,” she said, referring to the crown prince by his moniker.

-She said when her brother returned to Saudi Arabia in 2013 after completing a business degree at Notre Dame de Namur University in California, he struggled to find work.
-He was aware of the vast wealth disparities in his country, and the challenges young Saudi men face in finding jobs.
+She said when her brother returned to Saudi Arabia in 2014 after completing a business degree at Notre Dame de Namur University in California, he struggled to find work.
+He was aware of the vast wealth disparities in his country, and the challenges young Saudi men and women face in finding jobs.

 “He wasn’t an activist or super interested in politics, but he was compassionate and cared deeply about people,” she said.